MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/security-recommendations-for-priority-accounts.md

 **Priority accounts** is a type of built-in user tag (known as a _system tag_) that you can use to identify incidents and alerts that involve priority accounts.
 For more information about **priority accounts**, see [Manage and monitor priority accounts](../../admin/setup/priority-accounts.md).

 You can also create custom tags to further identify and classify your priority accounts.
 For more information, see [User tags](user-tags.md).
-Note that you can manage **priority accounts** (system tags) in the same interface as custom user tags.
+You can manage **priority accounts** (system tags) in the same interface as custom user tags.

 ## Monitor priority accounts in alerts, reports, and detections